commonsguy/cwac-presentation/README.markdown

 defined by `PresentationHelper.Listener`, though, once again, please chain to the superclass implementations.

-Then, all you need to do is:

-- Add your service to your manifest, along with the `SYSTEM_ALERT_WINDOW` permission

-- Arrange to start and stop the service as needed
+Then, all you need to do is to arrange to start and stop the service as needed.
 Once started, the service will automatically call `buildPresoView()` and show the content, once an external display is detected.